Serving in the military or living abroad? Have an absentee ballot sent to you wherever you are in the world!

 You can apply for a ballot any time during the year.
 You are encouraged to apply for your ballot as soon as you are able so that you have enough time to mail it back by Election Day.

-Your ballot will not count if it is received after Election Day.
+Your ballot will not count if it is received after the deadline.
+It must be postmarked on or before Election Day (August 11, 2020) and received by your county by the day before the county canvass, which may take place on the second or third day following the election.
 Return your materials early enough to account for delivery time via mail, a package delivery service (such as FedEx or UPS) or the diplomatic pouch at a U.S. Embassy or Consulate.
 You cannot return your ballot by email or fax.

 |Key Dates for Military and Overseas Voters||Presidential Primary||Primary Election||General Election|